UznetDev/Diabetes-Prediction/README.md

 ---

 ## Model
-You can learn more about the model in detail from 'notebooks/Model.ipynb'.
+You can learn more about the model in detail from [here]('notebooks/Model.ipynb).
 The `RandomForestClassifier` model was chosen through experimentation and showed the best performance.
 The required hyperparameters were identified using the `optuna` optimizer.
 For the model to function, it needs `FeatureEngineering`, `WoEEncoding`, and `ColumnSelector` transformers, which are combined through a pipeline.
+`Cross-validation` and `ROC AUC` were used for model selection because the number of observations was small, and splitting into test/train sets would have been inaccurate.

 ### **1. FeatureEngineering**
 Transforms raw data into a format suitable for machine learning.
 This includes scaling, encoding, creating new features, or handling missing data.